qqlu/Entity/README.md

 ```

 ## Results
 We provide the results of several pretrained models on COCO *val* set.
-It is easy to extend it to other backbones. *Rescore* indicates that we use mask rescoring by setting `MODEL.CONDINST.MASK_BRANCH.USE_MASK_RESCORE` to `True`.
+It is easy to extend it to other backbones. *Rescore* indicates that we use mask rescoring in inference by setting `MODEL.CONDINST.MASK_BRANCH.USE_MASK_RESCORE` to `True`.

 <table><tbody>
 <!-- START TABLE -->